Руководство по применению

 pH of yogurt

-In the following section, we cover more information about yogurt manufacturing and the role of pH for consistent quality.
+In this section, we delve into yogurt manufacturing and the crucial role of pH in ensuring consistent quality.

-It is a type of food that is produced by the bacterial fermentation of milk.
-It acts as a probiotic carrier due to the presence of live bacteria strains.
+Yogurt is a nutritious food created through the bacterial fermentation of milk.
+It serves as a probiotic carrier thanks to its live bacterial strains.

 What happens during the fermentation process?

-2. The fermentation process begins with the addition of the live bacterial strains at optimum temperature
+2. Fermentation begins with the introduction of live bacterial strains at an optimal temperature.

-3. The reduction in pH due to lactic acid formation is monitored and controlled until the desired pH is achieved as pre-determined by the manufacturer (below 4.6 pH units)
+3. The decrease in pH due to lactic acid formation is carefully monitored and controlled until it reaches the manufacturer's target, typically below 4.6 pH units.

-4. It is then partially cooled (below 20 °C) and then fruit or flavoring ingredients as per requirement are added
+4. The yogurt is partially cooled to below 20°C, and any desired fruit or flavoring ingredients are added.

-5. The product is then transferred to cold storage, which reduces further acid development
+5. Finally, the yogurt is transferred to cold storage to halt further acid development and preserve quality.

-A correlation between the pH of post storage yogurt and the survival of probiotic bacterial strains serves as an indicator of the shelf life of the yogurt products.
-The probiotic benefits, taste and shelf stability of yogurt samples, all depend on accurate pH measurements throughout manufacturing and quality control processes.
-Therefore, measuring the pH of yogurt becomes an important parameter during manufacturing and also while assessing the quality of the desired product.
+A correlation between the pH of post-storage yogurt and the survival of probiotic bacterial strains serves as an indicator of the shelf life of the yogurt products.
+Accurate pH measurements are essential throughout the manufacturing and quality control processes, as they influence the probiotic benefits, taste, and shelf stability of yogurt.
+Therefore, monitoring pH during manufacturing is a key parameter in ensuring the quality and consistency of the final product.